- From: July 14, 2023

 We will be based at my art gallery in Woodstock, VT, a quaint New England village named by Conde Nast Traveler as one of the most beautiful towns in America.

 We won’t be doing much hiking or walking, you’ll be pretty close to the car the whole time unless you like to wander away from the group.
 I recommend wearing hiking boots since we will be out in fields, around ponds and in rough ground in the dark.
+Waterproof boots are recommend since dew tends to build up quickly in the fields.
 You’ll receive more clothing suggestions after you register.

 Since we will be out late, I won’t have any planned activities during the day but I’ll give you an extensive list of great sites to visit for other photo opportunities.

-Lodging: I’ll suggest a couple of fine motels in Woodstock, you will receive more info once you register.
+Lodging: I’ll suggest a couple of fine hotels in Woodstock, you will receive more info once you register.
 If you would rather find your own lodging, Woodstock is home to many B&Bs, motels and the large, but expensive, Woodstock Inn.
 There are some chain hotels nearby.
 I can help suggest other places to stay.
-If you would like to share a room, please email me and I can try to coordinate that with other participants.

-Local transportation is included in Loren’s 12 passenger Mercedes Sprinter.
+Local transportation is included in Loren’s 12 passenger Sprinter van.
 Or, you can drive your own car.
 I’ll have full detailed addresses for you.
-If full travel restrictions are in place by the state, we’ll re-evaluate having the workshop.
-Any fees you pay will be returned in full if you decide not to attend or the workshop is cancelled.

 Maximum number of participants: 11